fregataa/bitwarden-ssh-auto-login/README.md

 2. Bitwarden session will be expired after current terminal session ended or any new `bw unlock` execution

 # Requirements
+Tip: It is easy to install them through `brew` for macos.
 1. `bw` of https://github.com/bitwarden/cli
 2. `expect` of https://core.tcl-lang.org/expect/index
 3. `oathtool` of https://www.nongnu.org/oath-toolkit/